 What To Watch Out For

 Unwanted critters in your crawl space can cause several unwanted issues.
 For starters if you have an animal in your crawl space you already need repairs.
-Unwanted pests can cause health issues from waste and disease, in addition to casuing structural damage to your home.
-To make things even better, all animals eat so if you have a critter living in your crawl space chances are they’re bring in food, which can attract even more unwanted critters.
+Unwanted pests can cause health issues from waste and disease, in addition to causing structural damage to your home.
+To make things even better, all animals eat so if you have a critter living in your crawl space chances are they’re bringing in food, which can attract even more unwanted critters.

 Repairing Foundation Vents on your Bloomington Home